SBF’s Side of the Story

 How did SBF not know Alameda was using the fiat funds?

-Alameda ultimately spent around $8 billion in FTX customer deposits from North Dimension.
-But no testimony or evidence has suggested that SBF instructed Alameda to spend any of these funds.
+Alameda ultimately used around $8 billion of the deposits other customers had made into North Dimension.
+But no testimony or evidence has suggested that SBF instructed Alameda to touch any of these funds.
 No testimony or evidence has suggested that SBF was even aware of what Alameda had done before June 2022 at the earliest.
-In fact, it is SBF’s testimony that he did not “recall knowing, prior to September and October 2022, that Alameda was spending the FTX customer deposits”.
+In fact, it is SBF’s testimony that he did not “recall knowing, prior to September and October 2022, that Alameda was spending the FTX customer deposits” (trial transcript).

-Part of the explanation is that the accounting at these absurdly high-growth startups was appalling:
+Part of the explanation is that the accounting at these absurdly high-growth startups was messy:

-• “Q. . . .
+“Q. . . .
 So if Sam wanted to see the account balances of any customer on the FTX exchange, he could call up that information on the admin user's dashboard, right?
 A. Yes.
 Q. And he could do that for Alameda, for example.
 A. Yes. . . .
 Q. Okay.
 But as you said, the fiat@ liability was not part of Alameda's balances on the admin user's page; is that right?
-A. Not as of June 2022” (Wang testimony).
+A. Not as of June 2022” (trial transcript).

-• When asked if the spreadsheet Ellison made for SBF in the fall of 2021 for “analyzing Alameda's NAV . . . account[ed] for the customer money Alameda was already using that came in the form of customer fiat or dollar deposits”, Ellison testified, “I don't recall exactly how they accounted for that, like whether that's included in the current totals or not.”
+When asked if the spreadsheet Ellison made for SBF in the fall of 2021 for “analyzing Alameda's NAV . . . account[ed] for the customer money Alameda was already using that came in the form of customer fiat or dollar deposits”, Ellison replied, “I don't recall exactly how they accounted for that, like whether that's included in the current totals or not” (trial transcript).

-• “Q. By mid-2022 . . .
+“Q. By mid-2022 . . .
 Was Alameda also still borrowing money from FTX?
 A. Yeah.
 We were borrowing some money.
 Q. And did this include through the line of credit?
 A. That's right.
 Q. Were you keeping track of that borrowing?
 A. Yeah.
-Not necessarily carefully, but to some extent” (Ellison testimony).
+Not necessarily carefully, but to some extent” (trial transcript).

-• Ellison “wasn't aware that there was a bug in the system for six months after it had already been discovered, and she woke up one day and [mistakenly] believed that her company, which previously had a NAV of 8 to 10 billion, was now bankrupt, overnight” (BitMEX).
+Ellison “wasn't aware that there was a bug in the system for six months after it had already been discovered, and she woke up one day and [mistakenly] believed that her company, which previously had a NAV of 8 to 10 billion, was now bankrupt, overnight” (trial transcript).

 Furthermore, by 2022, Ellison was calling the shots at Alameda and SBF was paying little attention: “Ellison testified that she and Trabucco began handling a lot of Alameda’s day-to-day business as early as 2020, well before officially taking over, and that there were periods of time where Bankman-Fried would not talk to them much.
 By 2021, she testified, Bankman-Fried had largely stopped coming into the Alameda office and had left more of the job to Ellison. . . .
 Ellison also testified that Bankman-Fried had discussed adding a new co-CEO when Trabucco left, but she resisted. . . .
 Ellison said she was skeptical [about SBF’s advice to hedge] and didn’t do anything about it. . . .
 On the topic of her romantic relationship with Bankman-Fried, Ellison said their breakup in the spring of 2022 affected communications between the two of them” (CNBC).